 - Make sure your website doesn’t have any errors (including grammar)

-- Install EV SSL certificate on your website
+- Install the EV SSL certificate on your website

 - Install chat on your website (it’s literally copy-pasting the code in the footer of your website)

 - Get one good backlink pointing to your website.

 - Ask your best client for a testimonial or contact details of 3 potential web hosting clients

 - Make uptime a priority